-Now ready, a greatly enlarged Edition, with Several Hun-dred additional Memoirs, small 8vo, 944 pp., 12s.
-6d., cloth, EN OF THE TIME; or, Biographical MEN OF THE TIME; or, Biographical Sketches of the most Eminent Persons in Literature, Science, Art, Religion, War, Politics, Commerce, &c.
-With Biographies of Celebrated Women.
+Now ready, a greatly enlarged Edition, with Several Hundred additional Memoirs, small 8vo, 944 pp., 12s.
+6d., cloth, MEN OF THE TIME; or, Biographical Sketches of the most Eminent Persons in Literature, Science, Art, Religion, War.
+Politics, Commerce, &c.
+With Biographics of Celebrated Women.

 "The only book of the kind existing.
-An indispensable companion to the reader of books, reviews, and newspapers." -Athenaum.
+An indispensable companion to the reader of books, reviews, and newspapers."